jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

    3. Assign 3-day estimates to your defect and remaining tasks.

-3. Before you populate a sprint, you rank the work items in your backlog.
-If you use agile management techniques with your projects, you probably use a similar process during your sprint planning meetings.
+3. Before you assign work items to a sprint, rank the work items in your backlog.

   1. Collapse the parent items and notice how each work item's rank is not ranked.
 You can easily change this status.
-Drag the "Incoming messages are not reaching other chat participants" task to the top of the list and see how its rank changes to 1.  <!--- Commenting out videos until they are updated -->
+  2. Drag the "Incoming messages are not reaching other chat participants" task to the top of the list and see how its rank changes to 1.  <!--- Commenting out videos until they are updated -->
 <!--- <iframe width="640" height="360" src="//www.youtube.com/embed/twr30-5wcfc" frameborder="0" allowfullscreen></iframe>
 <div align = center>Video: Ranking work items in the backlog </div> -->

 4. Rank the rest of the work items in this order:
      ![Ranked work items in the backlog][11]

 5. Assign story points to the stories.
 In agile projects, story points are a team-determined scale that reflects the effort required to implement a story.

-  1. Next to each story, click **0 pts** and from the list, select **20 pts**.
+Next to each story, click **0 pts** and select **20 pts** from the list.
 **Note**: You can expand each story by clicking the plus sign (+) to review its child items.